-The Learning Development Officer (Rea Duxbury) provides academic support to undergraduate students across all degree disciplines.
+The Learning Development Officer provides academic support to undergraduate students across all degree disciplines.
 Students can participate in group sessions each term, with topics ranging from time management, essay-writing technique and making the most out of tutorials, to research methods and revision techniques.
-Students can also contact the Learning Development Officer directly at rea.duxbury@worc.ox.ac.uk to arrange one to one meetings and further learning support.
+Students can also contact the Learning Development Officer directly at george.webster@worc.ox.ac.uk to arrange one to one meetings and further learning support.